Best Time to Visit Australia

 When to see Quokkas in Australia

-For those visiting Perth, a trip to Rottnest Island affords the chance to meet a rare species known as the quokka.
+For those visiting Perth, our Rottnest Island Explorer affords the chance to meet a rare species known as the quokka.

 This friendly, inquisitive animal can be seen throughout the seasons, but mothers usually give birth between April and December, so this is a great time to see impossibly cute newborns.